 When it comes to estate planning, it is important to enlist the services of a trusted professional that can guide you in the right direction.
 Planning what happens to your estate is crucial to ensuring that your family is supported and that your estate successfully passes to the intended beneficiaries.

 Astor Weiss Kaplan & Mandel, LLP provides individuals who are seeking a family or divorce lawyer in Philadelphia and the surrounding counties, with resources in both family law and estate planning.
+They can keep your documents up to date and ensure that you receive the documents you need using software from somewhere like FilecenterDMS.

 What Needs to Be Amended?